IJCAI-DCM/Tutorial/README.md

+# IJCAI Tutorial
-# Tutorial: Dynamical causal modelling: a Bayesian computational framework for multi-scale hypothesis-testing
+## Dynamical causal modelling: a Bayesian computational framework for multi-scale hypothesis-testing
 This tutorial will teach the conceptual background and practical skills of mesoscopic model building in (human) neuroscience using DCM.
 We will focus on multi-modal hypothesis-testing with a concrete case study of how to link structural neural data (neurotransmitter) to functional electroencephalographic data.
 The taught skills are essential to utilise vast amounts of (openly-accessible) neural / biological data effectively for testing multi-scale hypothesis about structure-function relationships in (human) brains; it facilitates translational / pharmaceutical / medical, and computational research.

-Specifically, using the academic open-source freeware Statistical Parametric Mapping (SPM)[1,2], we demonstrate how to model human intracranial EEG in the frequency domain, and to test how neurotransmitter receptor data explains regional variations across the cortex [3,4].
+Using the academic open-source freeware Statistical Parametric Mapping (SPM)[1,2], we demonstrate how to model human intracranial EEG in the frequency domain, and to test how neurotransmitter receptor data explains regional variations across the cortex [3,4].
 For this, an established neural mass model - the canonical microcircuit (CMC)[5,6]-, variational Bayesian inference - dynamic causal modelling (DCM)[7,8]-, hierarchical hypothesis testing - parametric emirical Bayes (PEB)[9,10] -, and open source iEEG [11] and receptor density data [12] will be used.

 DCM is an established causal modelling technique in neuroscience, and it is widely used to test hypotheses related to neural imaging (functional magnetic resonance imaging (fMRI)) and electrophysiological data (magneto- / electroencephalography (M/EEG)).
 The technique is effective, as it relies on approximate Bayesian inference using variational Laplace, transparent and flexible, as an open source academic freeware which can be adjusted as needed, and it allows hierarchical hypothesis-testing via model specifications, priors, and group-level constraints.